-Cenk Ergün, born in Istanbul, Turkey, is a composer and improviser whose work has been performed by So Percussion, JACK Quartet, Alarm Will Sound, Yarn/Wire and others at venues in New York, Amsterdam, Zurich and Istanbul.
-Ergün has participated in the NY Phil Biennial, Lincoln Center Festival, Gaudeamus Music Week, MATA Festival, Bang on a Can Marathon, WNYC’s New Sounds Live, Peak Performances at Montclair University, Stanford Lively Arts and San Francisco Electronic Music Festival.
-His music is frequently notable for long durations of meditative soundfields in alternate tuning systems, occupying a unique space between concert and sound installation.
+Ergün’s music has been heard at NY Phil Biennial, Lincoln Center Festival, LucerneFestival, Gaudeamus Music Week, MATA Festival, Bang on a Can Marathon, WNYC’s New Sounds Live, Peak Performances at Montclair State University, Stanford Lively Arts, and San Francisco Electronic Music Festival.

 His first solo composition record, Nana, was released in 2014 on Carrier Records.
 Other releases include The Art of the Fluke with Alvin Curran and Sō Percussion’s Cage 100: Bootleg Series.

 Ergün’s music has been described as “intense,” “haunting,” “ominously throbbing” (NY Times); as “psychedelically meditative” (NewMusicBox); and as showing “conceptual rigor” (The Wire).

 The Cleveland Institute of Music Children’s Choir

 From latin formāre, present active infinitive of formō: to form, create, shape, make, mould